 Free CPA ISC (Information Systems & Controls) Information Systems and Data Management Practice Questions

-Practice information systems and data management for the CPA ISC exam.
-Questions cover IT governance, database concepts, data analytics, cloud computing, and enterprise resource planning systems.
+Information systems and data management on the CPA ISC discipline exam cover IT governance frameworks (COBIT), database management concepts, data analytics, cloud computing models, and enterprise resource planning (ERP) systems.

 Which of the following BEST describes metadata in the context of data governance?